Radiquum/stickerbridge/README.md

 Invite the bot in a room (currently does not support encrypted rooms), type ```!sb help``` to list available commands.
 Type ```!sb import <stickerpack name>``` to import stickerpack to the room, ex. ```!sb import bestblobcats```.
 After importing is completed, you will see stickerpack in the menu.

+## Original Project
+This is a fork of https://codeberg.org/Didek/stickerbridge by Didek

+Modifications list is viewable in commit messages